Things to do in the Isle of Man

 Things to do Isle of Man

 While in Peel, do not miss the opportunity to try the local Davisons ice cream.
-Honestly, it’s up there with one of the best luxury ice creams I’ve ever had.
 With over 100 flavours to choose from, you’re going to feel like a kid in a sweet shop.

-Once you’ve made your mind up on a flavour, head to the cute rainbow benches on Peel Promenade and enjoy while appreciating the astonishing views before you.
+Then head over to the cute rainbow benches on Peel Promenade and enjoy while admiring the gorgeous sea views.

-For our final Manx town on this list, we are heading all the way North of the Island to Ramsey.
+For our final Manx town on this list, we are heading North of the Island to Ramsey.
+Here’s what you can expect.

-I told you that the southerners of the island treat Ramsey as a holiday.
+Many islanders treat Ramsey as a mini holiday.
 And you can’t blame them when Ramsey is statistically the sunniest part of the Isle of Man.

 Facts About the Isle of Man

 There have been sightings of the Northern lights all over the island.
-However, it makes sense that it’s most common in the North and out of the way of any light pollution.
+However, they are most visibile in the North out of the way of any light pollution.
 Keep an eye on the Aurora app for signs of any activity.

 Milntown House